piLovr/Messenger-Api-Adapter/README.md

 # Bot-Adapter
-A collection of adapters and utilities for integrating various bot frameworks like Cobalt, JDA (Discord bot), and other bot platforms.
-These adapters act as bridges to unify command handling, message parsing, and event-driven logic across different bot frameworks.
+A collection of adapterStuff and utilities for integrating various bot frameworks like Cobalt, JDA (Discord bot), and other bot platforms.
+These adapterStuff act as bridges to unify command handling, message parsing, and event-driven logic across different bot frameworks.

 	Features
 		•	Unified interface for managing commands and events across multiple bot frameworks.